 - Excellent organizational and administrative skills.
 Ability to develop and implement sound administrative systems.

 - Strong computer skills and proficient in the use of Microsoft Word and Outlook, as well as electronic databases required.
 Experience with Microsoft Publisher and WordPress, preferred.

 - Experience advocating for clients with government assistance agencies, housing authorities, private landlords or realtors preferred.

-- Ability to work independently and as part of a team.
+- Self-directed, motivated and flexible with ability to work both independently and as part of a team.

 Ability to meet the following physical requirements with or without reasonable accommodations:

 - Sit at a computer station for extended periods of time

 - Ability to keyboard for extended periods of time

 LGBTQIA+ identified persons, Black, Indigenous, and other people of color (BIPOC), and individuals from other historically underrepresented communities are strongly encouraged to apply.